jeffhandley/react-composite-pages/docs/nested-page-templates.md

 # Nested Page Templates

-React-Composition encourages as layered composition pattern that makes nested page templates very easy to achieve.
+React-Composite-Pages encourages as layered composition pattern that makes nested page templates very easy to achieve.
 The examples in the project demonstrate pages that can be rendered using different page templates, including nested templates.

 ## Contract